dfed/SafeDI/Documentation/Manual.md

 > Declare state objects as private to prevent setting them from a memberwise initializer, which can conflict with the storage management that SwiftUI provides

 `@Instantiated`, `@Forwarded`, or `@Received` objects may be decorated with [`@ObservedObject`](https://developer.apple.com/documentation/swiftui/ObservedObject).
-Note that `@Instantiated` objects declared on a `View` will be re-initialized when the view is re-initialized.
+Keep in mind that `@Instantiated` objects in a `View` are re-initialized each time the view is recreated by SwiftUI.
 You can find a deep dive on SwiftUI view lifecycles [here](https://www.donnywals.com/understanding-how-and-when-swiftui-decides-to-redraw-views/).

 ### Inheritance